Audio Technica ATH M40x vs. Sennheiser HD 280 Pro | A LOT TO COVER!

 It’s build and comfort however were consistent gripes among reviewers, and cannot be overlooked.

-- Not very durable?
-The high stress areas of the headphone are reportedly made of cheap plastic.
-Not good.
+Not very durable?
+They aren’t quite as durable as the 50x’s, but I haven’t had any issues.
+The high stress areas of the headphone are reportedly prone to breaking.

 I wouldn’t really bother purchasing an amp with this set.
 Just make sure that your source files are of a good quality.
 More on that later.
 Also, a bit of EQ helps to get the desired sound.
 They aren’t perfect by any means, but can be tweaked rather easily according to many reviewers.